top of page

 Testing your cat

-Although the test itself is very similar to the PADA Dog test, the protocol for the PADA Cat test is quite different.
-In the following information you can see how to apply for the test.
+Although the test itself is similar to the PADA-ICofA Canine test, the PADA-ICofA Feline protocol differs in several important ways.
+Below, you will find information on how to apply for the test.

 The cat must be at least 1 year old to be tested.

-1. Fill in the form to request a PADA Cat test (ICofA will contact you within a week after your form submission)
+Fill out the online form to request a PADA-ICofA Feline Test.
+ICofA will contact you within one week after receiving your submission.

-2. You will be asked to fill in a questionnaire regarding the tested cat and also receive information regarding which format of service you would like to have (prices listed below):
+You will be asked to fill in a questionnaire about the cat being tested.
+You will also receive information about the available service formats (see pricing below):

-4. You will receive the Protocol explaining step by step how to execute the test and also, what do you need for it.
+4. Receive the protocol.
+You will receive the official PADA-ICofA Feline Protocol, which explains step by step how to carry out the test and what equipment and materials you will need.

 Make sure you have:

-• One unfamiliar room for the cat (can be at a colleague's office, friend's house; at least 15m2)
+• One unfamiliar room for the cat (for example, a colleague’s office or a friend’s house; minimum 15 m²)

-• Two unfamiliar persons (for the cat) to help you conduct the test
+• Two unfamiliar people (for the cat) to help you conduct the test

-5. Follow the steps in the protocol for the submission of the test
+Follow the instructions in the protocol for submitting your completed test and recordings.

 PADA cat